ryanmio/LittleFallsVA/exampleSite/content/english/store/product-3.md

 draft: false
 ---

-Carry your essentials in a reusable Little Falls tote bag, spreading awareness for the cause.
+Show your support for the Little Falls renaming movement with this eco-friendly tote bag.
+Carry your essentials while promoting a more inclusive and historically aware community.